JoelTEB/GreenDOS/README.md

 >> I am not that good an artist to make my own... *Also, did it go C:\ or D:\?*

 Download 0.1.4 [HERE!](http://www.mediafire.com/file/7437fh526wamcuc/GreenDOS.exe)
+> Please note, the password to use the beta is "green" all in lowercase letters.